GStreamer/gstreamer/markdown/design/decodebin.md

 Once a target caps has been found, that pad is ghosted and the 'pad-added' signal is emitted.

-If no compatible elements can be found for a GstCaps, the pad is ghosted and the 'unknown-type' signal is emitted.
+If no compatible elements can be found for a `GstCaps`, the pad is ghosted and the 'unknown-type' signal is emitted.

 ### Assisted auto-plugging

-When starting the auto-plugging process for a given GstCaps, two signals are emitted in the following way in order to allow the application/user to assist or fine-tune the process.
+When starting the auto-plugging process for a given `GstCaps`, two signals are emitted in the following way in order to allow the application/user to assist or fine-tune the process.

  - **'autoplug-continue'**:

         gboolean user_function (GstElement * decodebin, GstPad *pad, GstCaps * caps)

-    This signal is fired at the very beginning with the source pad GstCaps.
+    This signal is fired at the very beginning with the source pad `GstCaps`.
 If the callback returns TRUE, the process continues normally.
-If the callback returns FALSE, then the GstCaps are considered as a target caps and the autoplugging process stops.
+If the callback returns FALSE, then the `GstCaps` are considered as a target caps and the autoplugging process stops.

   - **'autoplug-factories'**:

         GValueArray user_function (GstElement* decodebin, GstPad* pad, GstCaps* caps);

     Get a list of elementfactories for @pad with @caps.
 This function is used to instruct decodebin2 of the elements it should try to autoplug.
 The default behaviour when this function is not overriden